-NEWS: A new article by Roxana Halls, 'Seeing Ourselves in a Different Light' for Artists and Illustrators magazine coming soon.
-Halls is currently teaching the Self-Portrait course at the Art Academy, London Bridge and a forthcoming Masterclass.
+NEWS: A new article by Roxana Halls,'Seeing Ourselves in a Different Light' for Artists and Illustrators magazine is out now in their March issue.
+Halls is currently teaching the Self-Portrait course at the Art Academy, London Bridge and a forthcoming Costumed Portrait Masterclass 3-7 April.
+Places are also available for her Clothed Figure course at the New School of Art 4-5th March.

 Roxana Halls' work has been exhibited widely and is held in numerous private and public collections in the UK and internationally.
 Frequently employing dark glamour and a wry deliberate humour, Halls' paintings depicting female impropriety work within the tradition of feminist art to offer a riposte to self-censure.
 Halls is drawn to investigate the meaning of cultural trends and invites the viewer to reflect on notions of gender, class, sexuality and spectatorship.